 - Get car approval to demonstrate that your vehicle is fit and safe on UK public roads.

-- Car with the DVLA – the agency will provide you with a registration number.
+- Check with the DVLA – the agency will provide you with a registration number.

 - Ensure your car before you drive it.